-The answers to those particular questions have changed considerably over the years; and those answers also get to the very heart of why a custom like giving deal toys–one that might at first seem so frivolous and self-indulgent–actually has a sound business rationale.
+The answers to those particular questions have changed considerably over the years.
+And those answers also get to the very heart of why a custom like giving deal toys–one that might at first seem so frivolous and self-indulgent–actually has a sound business rationale.

 And why it has endured for so long.

-Lawyers and Deal Toys
+Attorneys and Deal Toys

 Most often, lawyers on a transaction found themselves on the distribution list when an investment bank placed a deal toy order for that transaction.
-In some instances, the investment bank paid for the pieces eventually sent to attorneys (and sometimes accountants as well).
+In some instances, the investment bank paid for the pieces and eventually sent them to attorneys (and sometimes accountants as well).

-But more often, attorneys weren’t even on the initial distribution round; they had to contact the deal toy company themselves and make a separate, add-on order for the same deal toy.
+But more often, attorneys weren’t even on the initial distribution round.
+They had to contact the deal toy company themselves and make a separate, add-on order for the same deal toy.

 Whatever the billing arrangement was with the investment bank, the point is that, for the most part, attorneys were rarely in on the deal toy ordering process at the outset.